 - Australian Institute of Marine Science

-- Great Barrier Reef Marine Park Authority.
+- Great Barrier Reef Marine Park Authority

-- Commonwealth Scientific & Industrial Research Organization
+- Commonwealth Scientific and Industrial Research Organisation (CSIRO)

 Cattle production provides feeder and slaughter cattle for the live export markets of Asia and the beef processing facility exports beef products to various global markets.